mv-kan/unit-of-work/readme.md

 ## Dependencies
 1. I use migration tool called [migrate](https://github.com/golang-migrate/migrate) the cli version for manual migrations.
 You can use makefile commands to ease the pain of a new unknown tool.
 But in main.go there is a piece of code that automatically run migrations so you don't need to install this tool if you are to run this project
-2. Postgres database (of course) runs as docker container.
+2. Postgres database runs as docker container.
 Dockerfile is located in db folder